Skip to content

 Other recognized public repositories

-The following platforms provide access to thematic data repositories (but not IT-specific themes).
-Dataset size will still be a limiting factor (~1 GB):
+The following platforms provide access to thematic data repositories (but not for computer science topics).
+Dataset size will also be a limiting factor (~1 GB):

 UCA archiving